kstulgys/hello-pony/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Notes

+This repo is not a production-quality code but it's good enough to show a general approach to code architecture, usability, responsiveness, design, performance optimizations.
+This project should be a conversation starter to discuss some front-end challenges and possible solutions.

+TODO:
+[] Improve test coverage (unit tests, integration, cypress) [] Improve performance swaping inline-styles to CSS classes, CSS modules or CSS-in-JS [] Improve folder structure, split components to separate folders/files [] Separate production and dev environments
+[] Implement custom CI/CD

 ## Deploy on Vercel